citizenfx/fivem-docs/content/docs/contributing/git/rebase-guide.md

 Commit `6724b52` indicates within parentheses that said commit was rebased from the `my-feature` branch.

-## Github Desktop
+## GitHub Desktop

-On Github Desktop, you can view the change history (similar to the `git log` CLI command, but with a GUI) by going to the left pane and clicking on the History tab.
+On GitHub Desktop, you can view the change history (similar to the `git log` CLI command, but with a GUI) by going to the left pane and clicking on the History tab.

 ![image](/contributing/git/rebase-guide/github-desktop-history-tab.png)